 Your Ring Alarm is designed to safeguard your most valuable possession, your home.
 Because of this, your Ring Alarm comes with a pair of emergency systems that will continue to protect your home even if circumstances arise that would ordinarily knock the system offline.

-Note: If the base station goes offline, you will be unable to access or control your devices through the app, but your device will remain armed, and the Ring Alarm siren will still function.
+Note: If the Base Station goes offline, you will be unable to access or control your devices through the app, but your device will remain armed, and the Ring Alarm siren will still function.

 Your Ring Alarm usually communicates with you or your monitoring service through the internet via wifi or an Ethernet cable.
 Any time your Base Station loses its connection to the internet, regardless of the cause, a cellular backup system kicks in that will allow the system to continue to monitor your home.

 Note: You will need to have a Ring Protect Plus plan to use the cellular backup system.

 Your Base Station includes a battery backup that allows your system to keep working if the power goes out or your base station is accidentally unplugged.
 When the base station starts using battery backup, it will work normally for fifteen minutes.
 After fifteen minutes, the Base Station will continue to monitor your sensors and send alarm signals but will shut off any other features to preserve battery life.
 Depending on your usage, there is enough battery power for up to 24 hours.

 If your Base Station is running on battery backup, the battery icon on the Base Station details page in the Ring App will reflect this.
 Also, the power icon on the base station will flash yellow when it is running on battery backup.

 When power returns, the battery will recharge until it reaches full power.